 H.R.
 4788 on Congress.gov

-Official congressional bill page with text, status, sponsor, and actions for H.R.
+Official congressional bill page with the full text, status, sponsor, cosponsors, and committee actions for H.R.
 4788.

-This is the underlying D.C. pistol restriction referenced in the bill as section 4(a), from which qualifying Members would be exempted.
+The underlying D.C. pistol restriction the bill calls 'section 4(a)' — the prohibition qualifying Members would be exempted from.

 Office of the Attorney General for the District of Columbia

-The District's top legal office would likely be relevant to implementation or litigation if Congress changes D.C. firearm rules.
+The District's top legal office, relevant to enforcement or litigation if Congress overrides D.C. firearm rules.

 H.R.
 4788 Bill Text